slowernews/wisdom-tldr/README.md

 ===
 ###On winning

-It's not a question of simply winning the war but the way you win it sets you up for the next round.'*
+It's not just about winning the war but the way you win it sets you up for the next round.

 > *'Win through your actions, never through argument.' -- Robert Greene (9th law of power)*

 > *'Make your accomplishments seem effortless.' -- Robert Greene (30th law of power)*

+> *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*

+> *'All endings are also beginnings.
+We just don’t know it at the time.' --  Mitch Albom*